 - Apply hydraulic systems fundamentals.

 - Manage chassis, steering, and suspension systems.

 - Explain diesel engine systems.

-- Explain diesel engine fundamentals.
+- Explain diesel engine service fundamentals.

 - Perform required preventive maintenance.

 - Maintain brake systems.

 - Analyze electronic/electrical systems.

-- Manage heating A/C systems.
+- Manage heating-A/C systems.

 - Comprehend power train systems.

 - Interpret schematic drawings.

 - Diagnose engine systems.

 - Service vehicle systems.

 - Communicate effectively with the customer.

 - Complete customer repair orders accurately.

 - Organize a daily work schedule.

-- Tabulate a daily time sheet of technician's
+- Tabulate a daily time sheet of technician's repair work.

-- Demonstrate knowledge of basic motor vehicle components.

-- Perform a commercial Vehicle Inspection.

-- Operate a Class A Motor Vehicle Safely.

-- Acknowledge legal and industry related documentation.

 - Completed application. - High school transcript or equivalent.
-For a list of equivalents, go to www.nwtc.edu/gettingstarted - High school background in math, science and technology education would be beneficial. - Students should have mastered basic math skills.
-For a description of basic math, see the Basic Education section of this catalog. - As a requirement for program entry, an Academic Skills Assessment (Accuplacer) with appropriate benchmark scores is necessary.
+(For a list of equivalents, go to www.nwtc.edu/gettingstarted.) - High school background in math, science and technology education would be beneficial. - Students should have mastered basic math skills.
+For a description of Basic Math, see the Basic Education section of this catalog. - As a requirement for program entry, an Academic Skills Assessment (Accuplacer) with appropriate benchmark scores is necessary.
 Program Benchmarks are: Reading Comprehension: 55; Arithmetic: 34; Sentence Skills: 60.
 However, we recommend a student receive the following scores to be successful in this program.
 Reading Comprehension: 75; Arithmetic: 72; Sentence Skills: 84.
-Remediation options are available to reach recommended scores.
+Remediation options are available to reach scores.
 Equivalent assessment scores are acceptable.
-To learn more about these assessments and program benchmark scores, please contact a counselor, (920) 498-5444 or (888) 385-6982.
+To learn more about these assessments and program benchmark scores, please contact a counselor at (920) 498-5444 or (888) 385-6982.